eProsima/Fast-DDS-docs/README.md

 Using either CMake or colcon, the documentation is built using Sphinx's `html` builder.
 However, Sphinx supports several other building formats, which are enabled through [Sphinx builders](https://www.sphinx-doc.org/en/master/usage/builders/index.html).
-Once a builder is selected, the documentation can be built using the [Simulating Read the Docs](#simulating-read-the-docs) approach, specifying the appropriate builder with the `-b` CLI option
+Once a builder is selected, the documentation can be built using the [Simulating Read the Docs](#simulating-read-the-docs) approach, specifying the appropriate builder with the `-b` CLI option.

 ### Auditing API reference wrappers